Disney Cruise Advice: Tips & Tricks Onboard the Ship

 The Navigator app also has the all-aboard time and the local number of the ship’s agent, who is your contact if you have an emergency or are running late and might miss the ship (or have missed the ship).
 It’s not a bad idea to write those things down on a separate piece of paper to carry with you when you’re in port, just in case you lose your phone or the Navigator app gets flaky.
 If you have an emergency and don’t have your phone or the info on paper, you can call the port and ask them who the port agent is for your ship, and then call Disney’s port agent to let them know what’s happening.

 The Navigator app now has a FREE text messaging feature.
 The messaging feature is available on all five ships.
 You do not need to buy a data plan to send messages to other people in your party, assuming they also have a device that can run the app.
 We didn’t really use it much in previous years because there could be 20-30 minutes between sending and message and the recipient getting a notification on their phone, but on our most recent cruise everything worked fine.
-Also, if you get the newer internet service that you can leave on all the time (currently available on the Wish, Magic, Dream and Fantasy) it will work with iMessage, WhatsApp and other messengers, and it will work with SMS text messaging if everyone’s phone has Wi-Fi cellular enabled.
+Also, Disney’s internet service isn’t metered and can be left on all the time, and it works fine with iMessage, WhatsApp, Facebook Messenger and other messengers, and it will work with SMS text messaging if everyone’s phone has Wi-Fi cellular enabled.

 Onboard Entertainment & Activities Tips